 |Subscribe via email|

 VISITS: In normal times, we have Open House events most Sundays.
 Open House dates are for folks to visit the shelter to play with the critters, bring their ferrets for a playdate, or if they're interested in adopting, to have a first visit after applying to adopt.
-We closed for normal visits mid-March, when schools shut.
+We closed for normal visits mid-March of 2020, when schools shut.
 We will be reopening Summer 2021 for social visits, but on a limited basis, and all visitors will need to mask up.
 Remember that we operate in our home, and we want to welcome everyone to the shelter.
 While Shelter Mom Nanci and Shelter Dad Alex are vaccinated, we're still in a time when kids can't get vaccinated, ferrets can contract Covid-19, some immuno-compromised visitors may not be able to be vaccinated, and we continue to worry about variants coming up to bite us if we just go back to business as usual.
 So safety first, and since our ferret crew can potentially harbor and perhaps spread Covid, we need to be extra careful to keep the virus out of our home and ferret population.
 Stay tuned for upcoming events!